yorkeyao/DataCV2024/SnP_detection/README.md

 }
 ```

-If you have any question, feel free to contact yue.yao@anu.edu.au
+If you have any questions, feel free to contact yue.yao@anu.edu.au